msf4-0/ERPNext_Superset/README.md

 2. Navigate to the cloned folder.
     - `cd ERPNext_Superset`

-3. In `enx-example`, you can change the variables that would be used in this installation process to your preference such as the following:
+3. In `env-example`, you can change the variables that would be used in this installation process to your preference such as the following:
     - Server port to host ERPNext,`ERPNEXT_SERVER_PORT`.
 Default is `8000`.
     - Database port,`MARIADB_SERVER_PORT`.
 Default is `3306`.
     - Site name `SITE_NAME`.
 Default is `custom-erpnext-nginx`.